 Put a large fry pan over a medium heat and add a dollop of butter to the pan to melt.
 Now add a tablespoon (or so!) of batter in small rounds around your pan, leaving enough room between each to expand.

 Cook for 2 minutes.
 This batter is very thick, so you may not see the typical bubbles start to form on top.
 Use an egg slicer to flip each pikelet over and cook for a further 2 minutes.
-Your pikelets will be golden brown once cooked.
+Your pikelets will be golden brown once cooked and will fluffy up nicely.

 Finish with the remaining batter, making your pikelets as big or little as you like!
 Serve hot with lashings of butter or cold the next day! 😉